 So what do these students do?
 To begin with, many of the private schools that offer generous aid based on financial need do not offer merit scholarships.
 You heard correctly many of the top fifty schools have no merit aid.
 If a student is on their own and their parents cannot or will not pay for college or can only pay a portion they are looking at student loans (non-subsidized in other words interest accruing) or outside merit scholarships to cover the bill.
 If they are accepted to one of these top schools, they will have to ask themselves if graduating from one of these schools will ultimately be worth the debt they will incur to do so.

 Their other option is state schools.
 There are many phenomenal state schools that offer an excellent education and a slew of opportunities upon graduation.
 State schools offer merit aid, not a lot of it, but they do award it and they also have many departmental scholarships.
 Many, not all state schools have alumni or other sponsored scholarships which as mentioned above will cover all or part of attendance.
 These scholarships are due very early some as soon as August of senior year.
 When a student is in this situation they best have the best grades and test scores as this will be a huge determining factor in regards to scholarship selection.

 Another option is to look for jobs in high school that have an education assistance program.
 There are some industries that will actually pay tuition for their employees and that includes high school students.
-I have seen this in the banking sector, oil industry, electronics and elsewhere.
+I have seen this in the banking sector, oil industry, electronics, computer science, and elsewhere.

 Yet another option is to look to a profession that needs people.
 Some of those would be teaching, nursing, and engineering.
 Many times students who will commit to a career for a set number of years after graduation can receive forgiveness on loans through state and federal programs.